 Josh is supported by underwriting from Trudy Hurd

-Run time approx. 90 minutes.
+Run time approx. 75 minutes.

-Lauren Dursky (Stage Manager)
+Sarah Couer (Stage Manager)

-Josh Jepson (Sound Designer)
+Josh Jepson (Sound Design)

 Josh Jepson is a Cloris Award -winning sound designer and a proud member of the Resident Artist Company at Iowa Stage Theatre.
 Josh has worked on every show since the founding of the company, has worked freelance, and works in sound a lights design at Hoyt Sherman Place.